informatics-lab/edr_explorer/README.md

 # edr_explorer
 Interface with an EDR Server and explore its contents from a Python session.

+## About EDR

+EDR stands for Environmental Data Retrieval.
+It is a standard API provided by the Open Geospatial Consortium (OGC) for interacting with environmental data in web and GIS applications.
+Much more information on EDR is [available from the OGC](https://ogcapi.ogc.org/edr/).

 ## Installation

 No pip / conda installer (yet).
 Download the source code / clone this repo and add the repo root to your `$PYTHONPATH` using your preferred method...